Rangers in the classroom

 If you are interested in having a ranger visit your classroom, please see the Guest Speaker page.

 Planning your Field Trip

-If you are interested in scheduling a field trip, please call the park and ask about our options for your students at 740-774-1126 or email our lead ranger.
+If you are interested in scheduling a field trip, please call the park and ask about our options for your students at 740-774-1126 or email us.
 Fall field trips begin scheduling in mid-August.
 Spring field trips begin scheduling in mid-February.
-May dates fill up very fast and we do our best to accommodate as many schools as possible.
+May and October dates fill up very fast and we do our best to accommodate as many schools as possible.
 Please remember that many central Ohio schools are trying to schedule in a narrow window in May.
 We require at least a 3 week notice to schedule your field trip.
-May and October fill-up very fast and we have a limited ranger staff.

 Field Trip Options

 Field trips are about 2 hours in length.
 We understand that some classes may not be able to take in all programs offered.
 Before your visit, a Ranger will contact you by phone or email about the details of your visit.
 Please be sure to advise us on the amount of time that your class will be able to spend on site.
 Once we confirm the visit length of your field trip with you, the Ranger can then go over which programs would be best-suited for your class's scheduled time at the park.
 Typical field trips include all or some of the following programs which are led by a ranger:

 Mysteries of the Ancient Architects: Most students benefit from viewing the park's 19-minute film.
 The film gives viewers a snapshot of who these people were and explores the monumental earthworks that they constructed during the middle woodland period.
 Film is suitable for third grade and up.

 A 30 to 60 minute guided tour of the Mound City Group explains how these American Indians lived their lives and discusses the importance of cultural and natural resource stewardship.
 It also gives students a chance to stand next to multiple earthen, tangible objects which aids tremendously in learning about the culture.